 The conferral of a function on the Authority does not impose a duty on the Authority to do any particular thing and, subject to any enactment and any direction given to the Authority by the Minister, it has a discretion as to how and when it performs the function.

-[Section 16C inserted by No. 67 of 2004 s.
+[Section 16C inserted: No. 67 of 2004 s.
 16.]

 17. Powers